 4.8 Was model overfitting and optimism in model performance accounted for?
 (Model development studies only)

-As discussed under signalling questions 4.1, 4.2 and 4.5, quantifying the predictive performance of a model on the same data from which the model was developed (termed apparent performance) tends to give optimistic estimates of performance.
-This optimism is due to overfitting, meaning that the model is too much tuned to the development data set.
+As discussed under signalling questions 4.1, 4.2 and 4.5, quantifying the predictive performance of a model on the same data from which the model was developed (apparent performance) tends to give optimistic estimates of performance due to overfitting, i.e. the model is too much adapted to the development data set.
 This optimism is higher when any of the following are present: total number of outcome events is small; too few outcome events relative to the number of candidate predictors is present (small EPV); dichotomisation of continuous predictors; predictor selection strategies based on univariable analyses are used; or traditional stepwise predictor selection strategies (e.g. forwards or backwards selection) in multivariable analysis in small data sets (small EPV) are used.(27, 101)

 Therefore, studies developing prediction models should always include some form of internal validation, such as bootstrapping and cross-validation.
-Internal validation is important to quantify overfitting of the developed model and optimism in its predictive performance, except when sample size and notably EPV are extremely large, for example when using CPRD to develop prediction models.(7, 8) Internal validation means that only the data of the original sample are used, i.e. validation is based on the same participant data.
+Internal validation is important to quantify overfitting of the developed model and optimism in its predictive performance, except when sample size and notably EPV are extremely large(7, 8).
+Internal validation means that only the data of the original sample are used, i.e. validation is based on the same participant data.
 If there is optimism then an important further step is to adjust or shrink the model predictive performance estimates (such as c-index) as well as the predictor effects in the final model.
 Unfortunately, this is rarely done.
 The use of regression coefficients which have not been shrunk or adjusted for optimism will lead to biased (commonly too extreme) predictions when the unshrunk model is used in other individuals.
 For example, a uniform (linear) shrinkage factor, as can be obtained from a bootstrap procedure, might be applied to all estimated predictor effects.
 Penalised regression approaches are also becoming popular, such as ridge regression and Lasso regression, which allow each predictor effect to be shrunk differently and even allow exclusion of some predictors entirely.(157) Some authors suggest there is not much difference across different shrinkage methods,(158, 159) but others argue in favour of penalised approaches.(27, 157)

-When developing a prediction model, the need to adjust for model overfitting and optimism is greater for studies with a small sample size, low EPV and studies using stepwise predictor selection strategies.
-When internal validation and shrinkage techniques have been used, this signalling question should be classed as Y as the developed model is subsequently at low risk of bias for overfitting.
-In other words, appropriate adjustments for overfitting may actually alleviate the risk of bias concerns due to the issues of low EPV (signalling question 4.1), dichotomisation of continuous predictors (signalling question 4.2), and predictor selection procedures (signalling question 4.5).
-Studies that develop a prediction model but do not examine or ignore overfitting (or underfitting) should be rated N in regard to this signalling question, certainly in presence of small samples, low EPV, categorisation of continuous predictors and when predictor selection strategies have been used.
-An exception would be extremely large development studies with high EPV where overfitting is less of a concern.
+When developing a prediction model, the need to adjust for model overfitting and optimism is thus greater for studies with a small sample size, low EPV and studies using stepwise predictor selection strategies.
+When internal validation and shrinkage techniques have been used, this signalling question should be classed as Y. Appropriate adjustments for overfitting alleviate the risk of bias concerns due to the issues of low EPV (signalling question 4.1), dichotomisation of continuous predictors (signalling question 4.2), and predictor selection procedures (signalling question 4.5).
+Studies that develop a prediction model but do not examine or ignore misfitted models should be rated N for this signalling question, certainly in presence of small samples, low EPV, categorisation of continuous predictors and when predictor selection strategies have been used.
+An exception would be extremely large development studies with high EPV where overfitting is of limited concern.